LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // "dest" assigned value of expression, "dest" produced dest := expression
-   // => // produces a reference to "dest"
+   // => // Produces a reference to "dest"

 The second assignment type, which produces the left-hand operand, is right-associative so that multiple assignments can be lined up.
 The following